Cathy Muller: Junior formulae

 Muller started racing in the Renault 5 Turbo series in the early 1980s.
-From there she graduated into the French Formula Renault Turbo Championship finishing fifth driving a Martini Mk36.
+From there, she graduated into the French Formula Renault Turbo Championship finishing fifth driving a Martini Mk36.
 She then moved to European Formula 3 driving for David Price Racing in 1983 and Pavesi Racing in 1984.
-In 1985 she raced in the British Formula Three Championship again driving for David Price Racing finishing ninth.
-After a few seasons in Formula 3000 she returned to the French Formula Three Championship finishing tenth.
+In 1985, she raced in the British Formula Three Championship again driving for David Price Racing finishing ninth.
+After a few seasons in Formula 3000, she returned to the French Formula Three Championship finishing tenth.

 Formula 3000 and Indy Lights

-In 1986 she raced in Formula 3000 for the first time, qualifying for four events.
-She returned in 1988 failing to qualify for the season opening race.
-In 1990 she moved to the American Indy Lights Championship after racing in one race in 1989 finishing sixteenth for the season.
+In 1986, Muller raced in Formula 3000 for the first time, qualifying for four events.
+She returned in 1988, failing to qualify for the season opening race.
+In 1990, she moved to the American Indy Lights Championship after racing in one race in 1989, finishing sixteenth for the season.

 Sportscars

-She made her debut in the World Sportscar Championship at the 1984 Sandown 1000 driving for Gebhardt Motorsport.
-In 1987 she finished seventh in the 1000 km of Nürburgring and raced in the 1991 24 Hours of Le Mans where she did not finish.
+Muller made her debut in the World Sportscar Championship at the 1984 Sandown 1000 driving for Gebhardt Motorsport.
+In 1987, she finished seventh in the 1000 km of Nürburgring and raced in the 1991 24 Hours of Le Mans where she did not finish.

-In 1993 and 1994 she raced in the Peugeot 905 Spider Cup finishing fifth and second in the championship respectively.
+In 1993 and 1994, Muller raced in the Peugeot 905 Spider Cup, finishing fifth and second in the championship respectively.